Miss Indiana USA

 The pageant is currently held in Noblesville and has previously been hosted by Anderson, Michigan City, Indianapolis, Carmel and Fort Wayne.

+Nine Miss Indiana USA winners have previously held the Miss Indiana Teen USA title and competed at Miss Teen USA, and three previously competed in other states (Florida, Georgia and Virginia).
+Three Miss Indiana-USA winners (1987, 2002, and 2023) have also previously competed at Miss America.

 The most recent placement was Alexis Lete in 2020, who finished 3rd runner-up.

-Nine Miss Indiana USA winners have previously held the Miss Indiana Teen USA title and competed at Miss Teen USA and three previously competed in other states (Florida, Georgia and Virginia).
-Two Miss winners have also competed at Miss America.

-The current titleholder is Samantha Paige Toney of Greenwood was crowned on April 10, 2022 at Noblesville High School Auditorium in Noblesville.
-She represented Indiana at the Miss USA 2022 pageant.
+Sydney Shrewsbury from Indianapolis, was chosen as Miss Indiana-USA 2025 on April 5, 2025, in Indianapolis.
+She represented Indiana at the Miss USA 2025 pageant.